Table of Contents

 Overview

-In RTB the exchange's numbers are used for billing, and absent something going significantly wrong, the exchange's numbers should be slightly higher than the bidder's numbers.
-On some exchange discrepancies can be as low as 2% of spend, while on others (especially video-oriented) the difference can be as high as 10%.
+In Real-Time Bidding (RTB), the exchange's calculations are used for billing.
+Typically, the exchange's billing calculations will be slightly higher than the bidder's calculations, which leads to differences between predicted and actual spending.
+On some exchanges, discrepancies can be as low as 2% of spend, while on others (especially for video impressions), the difference can be as high as 10%.

-Beeswax accounts for these discrepancies automatically in our bidding algorithm to make the exchange's numbers and the Beeswax numbers closer than they would be otherwise.
+FreeWheel accounts for these discrepancies automatically in its bidding algorithm to make the exchange's billing numbers and FreeWheel's calculations as close as possible.

 How it Works

-• Customer spends $1,000 on exchange according to Beeswax's data
+- A customer spends $1,000 on the exchange, according to FreeWheel's data

-• Exchange sends customer a bill at the end of the month for $1020
+- The exchange sends the customer a bill at the end of the month for $1020

-The problem that arises from this flow of data is that there can be a significant and unexpected reduction in margin at the time of reconciliation.
-Instead, Beeswax automatically applies a small discrepancy allowance when bidding:
+As a result of this discrepancy, there can be a significant and unexpected reduction in margin at the time of reconciliation.
+So, FreeWheel automatically applies a small discrepancy allowance when bidding:

-• Customer "spends" $1,000 on MoPub according to Beeswax's data, but Beeswax was bid-reducing by 2% so we only really spent $980 on the Exchange (according to Beeswax's data)
+- The customer spends $1,000 on the exchange, but FreeWheel was reducing bids by 2% so they only really spent $980 on the exchange (according to FreeWheel)